profilepress/profilepress-readmes/readme.txt

 == Changelog ==

 = 1.3.1 =
-* Fixed: Global redirect error casuing login, registration and password reset page to be afftected by the redirect.
+* Fixed: Global redirect error causing login, registration and password reset page to be affected by the redirect.

 = 1.3 =
 * Mew: Added Melange combo form builder